 (Pocket-lint) - Sonos is not one for racing new products out for the sake of it.
 Its Playbar, for example, ruled the roost for seven years, being its only full-fledged soundbar in that time.

-The Sonos Beam arrived in the meantime, but is more meant for smaller TVs and rooms, giving you a better alternative than the speakers on your flatscreen rather than cinematic experience.
-So, a replacement to the Playbar is long overdue.
+The Sonos Beam arrived in the meantime, but was more meant for smaller TVs and rooms, giving you a better alternative than the speakers on your flatscreen rather than cinematic experience.
+So, a replacement to the Playbar was long overdue.

-That's where the Sonos Arc comes in.
-But it doesn't just replace the Playbar, it brings so many new bells and whistles to the party that it is an altogether different beast.
+That's where the Sonos Arc came in.
+But it didn't just replace the Playbar, it brought so many new bells and whistles to the party that it is an altogether different beast.
 One with Dolby Atmos – a first for the company – to deliver a virtual surround-sound experience from the single 'bar.

 - Dimensions: 87 x 1141.7 x 115.7mm / Weight: 6.25kg

 - Can be wall-mounted or laid on a TV cabinet

 Putting its tech and audio prowess to one side for a minute, the Sonos Arc is a sleek looking soundbar that matches the aesthetic of the company's One and Move standalones.

 It is long – almost the length of a modern 55-inch flatscreen TV – but more subtle than its predecessor, with a plastic alloy build and grille to front and sides.
 Even the logo fades away when you're not staring directly at it, whichever finish you choose (there's black or white, nothing more outlandish than that).

 We particularly like that there are no contrasting flourishes in the design, as there's nothing worse than catching a soundbar out of the corner of your eye while watching an intense moment in a film.
 Unlike children, speaker systems – and especially soundbars – should be heard and not seen.
 The subtlety of Sonos' bar ensures that is the case, whether it's wall-mounted or laid flat on a TV stand.